 When used within the context of a Questionnare, the base URL for the queries is typically that of the server where the QuestionnaireResponse is stored (or whatever FHIR repository the Form Filler is configured to use).
 The FHIRPath may use any variables that are in-scope at the point in the x-fhir-query expression is defined (for example, launch-context parameters, variable declarations, etc.).

 Expressions will often have dependencies on other expressions.
 For example, a calculatedExpression might depend on variables that in turn depend on the answers to other questions which might themselves have initialExpressions which might rely on itemPopulationContext queries that in turn have embedded FHIRPaths that reference elements defined in launchContext.
 If care is not taken, it's possible to construct a questionnaire where the value of an answer depends indirectly on itself, or where filling out an answer disables the question being answered or other inappropriate behavior.
-Questionnaire rendering systems should check for these situations and gracefully handle them by raising appropriate error messages rather than crashing or locking in an endless loop.
+Questionnaire rendering systems need to check for these situations and gracefully handle them by raising appropriate error messages rather than crashing or locking in an endless loop.

 When evaluating expressions, the typical order of calculation will be in the order the expressions appear in the Questionnaire.
 Those at the root are evaluated first, then items are evaluated in order, evaluating on a depth-first basis.
 Children of the first item in a group are evaluated before the second item in the group.